yurelle/FBI_Active_Shooter_Incidents/README.md

 ### Methodology
 I copied the raw text of the event descriptions from the FBI reports, and pasted them into text files.
 I then wrote a simple program (See: "RawTextExtracts/ParseRawPoliceReports.java") to parse this text, and clean it up for insertion into the database.
 I then wrote code to iterate through each incident, and package up the event info into an API request to OpenAI's GPT4 (See: "AI-Check/AiValidator.java").

 The general format of the request was a large system prompt describing how I wanted the AI to handle ambiguity, and standardizing its output.
-This was followed by the shooting incident name & description, and finally a single data question (ex: which state did this occurr in?, etc.).
+This was followed by the shooting incident name & description, and finally a single data question (ex: which State did this occurr in?, etc.).
 This process was repeated multiple times for each incident; providing a fresh clean chat history for each data question, to prevent any data contamination between questions.
 The answers were then parsed and fed into the database.

 Finally, I wrote some more code (Also in: "AI-Check/AiValidator.java") to query the database and iterate through each incident, pulling both the AI's answers and my own manual entry data, and checking for discrepancies.
 If the AI gave the same answer as me, then it was considered to be correct.
 If the AI gave a different answer, then it was flagged for manual review.